Isisphinx/IsisDicomAPI/docs/docs.md

 ## createExamInWorklistV2

-This route create or update a patient in the worklist from the data in the body request
+This route creates or updates a patient in the worklist from the data in the body request

 Data in the body request must be in JSON